-Use of Cut line System
+Use of Cut line System (Fig. N)

 Note: The mitre saw must be connected to a power source.
-The Cut line System is equipped with an on/off switch (21).
-The Cut line System is independent of the mitre saw's trigger switch.
+The cut line system is equipped with an on/off button (21).
+The cut line system is independent of the mitre saw's trigger switch.